Physicians’ Gallery Drop-in Activities

 Share

-This February, feed your curious mind with one of the free activity mornings taking place at the Physicians’ Gallery at The Royal College of Physicians of Edinburgh.
+This summer feed your curious mind with one of the free activities taking place at the Physicians’ Gallery at The Royal College of Physicians of Edinburgh.

-Drop-in activities run from 11am to 2pm on both days.
-As well as these activities, the Physicians’ Gallery has a children’s medical library, colouring-in, worksheets and a dressing-up station available every day.
+Physicians’ Gallery Drop-in Activities run from 11am to 2pm on all days and are ages are welcome.
+As well as these activities, the Physicians’ Gallery has a children’s medical library with colouring-in, worksheets and a dressing-up station available every day.

 The Royal College of Physicians of Edinburgh is on Queen Street in the city centre.
 Several of Lothian Buses routes serve the area on a regular basis.
 The nearest Edinburgh Trams stop is St Andrew Square.